4.4. Geometry Groups¶

 4.4.1.3.
 Example¶

-The following example creates a Group consisting of an IdealLens
+The following example creates a Group consisting of an IdealLens and

-an Aperture
+an Aperture.

 IL = ot.IdealLens(r=6, D=-20, pos=[0, 0, 10])